Municipality of Strathfield: Culture

-Looking for a lover with a power reaction.
+Woodward Road in Strathfield has erroneously been declared the location or setting of the song Murder City Nights, written by the Australian punk rock band Radio Birdman.
+In fact the song references Woodward Avenue in Detroit, Michigan, which runs from downtown Detroit up to midtown Detroit parallel with Cass Avenue, the two main roads leading from downtown Detroit up to midtown.
+The song was titled Murder City Nights because Detroit has typically been nicknamed the Motor City and then later ‘Murder City’ when crime spiked out of control throughout Metropolitan Detroit after the automotive boom faded.

 State and Federal government

 In the NSW Legislative Assembly, the Municipality of Strathfield mostly falls into the electorate of Strathfield, except the part of the suburb of Greenacre within council boundaries, which is in the electorate of Bankstown, and the northern part of Homebush (north of Parramatta Road) is in the electorate of Drummoyne.

 For Federal elections it is in the electorates of Reid (north of Hume Highway) and Watson (south of Hume Highway).